Ribbons of Green trail articles in local newspaper

 Farnsworth Nature Reserve and Middleton Mountain trails Grand Opening Event

-In celebration of International Trails Day on June 6, 2015, the Regional District in partnership with the Ribbons of Green Trail Society hosted a successful grand opening for the Farnsworth Nature Reserve and Middleton Mountain trails.
+In celebration of International Trails Day on June 6, 2015, the Regional District in partnership with the Ribbons of Green Trails Society hosted a successful grand opening for the Farnsworth Nature Reserve and Middleton Mountain trails.

 Enthusiastic hikers climbed the Middleton Mountain summit to experience the nature reserve and trails and to marvel at the 360 degree views encompassing Kalamalka Lake, Coldstream Valley, Vernon Hill, Swan Lake, City of Vernon, Turtle Mountain and the Commonage.
 Several new interpretive signs which describe the geology, wildlife, plants and surrounding landmarks are located along the loop trails.